 Application of integration and differentiation to kinematics is a chapter most schools cover after they completed all the chapters on integration and differentiation.
 Usually, one question from this topic comes out in the O Level each year.

-To learn this chapter in detail, together with integration and its application, do check out my online on-demand course on Integration, Application of Integration, Kinematics (Displacement, Velocity, and Acceleration) here.
+To learn this chapter in detail, together with all other topics tested in O Level Additional Mathematics, do check out my online on-demand course on O Level Additional Mathematics.

 So, what do you need to know for this chapter on kinematics?